-The US election result has suddenly focused us on the major problems caused by the spread of false information, but the problem of fake news, misinformation, false rumors, and propaganda has been around in various forms for thousands of years.
+The US election result in 2016 suddenly focused us on the major problems caused by the spread of false information.
+This problem continued to increase with the advent of the coronavirus.
+But the problem of fake news, misinformation, false rumors, and propaganda has been around in various forms for thousands of years.

 The main difference now is most likely the use of the internet.
 Not only is biased news and commentary available in traditional media but even more is all around us on the internet.

 Over the past couple of decades, significant accuracy and facts within news have been supplanted by a trend towards opinion and comment, too often resulting in an insufficient and careless application of truth.
 The news media are profit-oriented businesses; they are not a public service.
 When media outlets find they are increasing their audience, they keep emphasizing the content that draws the larger audience, whether the content is fact or opinion, or even in some cases, fake.

 Traditional news media maintain a relative filter to ensure accuracy in news, but the internet has vastly increased the number of sources of news and information available to the average person, who can now access content that aligns with their interests and biases in the vast ‘marketplace of ideas’ on the internet.
 Never mind facts and accuracy.

 This created ‘post-truth’ news, in which facts are less influential in shaping public opinion than appeals to emotion and personal belief, according to the Oxford Dictionary.
 People want vindication of their preconceptions and prejudices.
 A Pew Research Center survey in October 2016 found that 81% of US voters from opposing camps disagreed over basic facts, not just political policies.